-PKP uses a different tool for translating documentation called GitLocalize, which is compatible with markdown files, integrated with GitHub, and designed for translating longer pieces of text - and so better suited for translating documentation than Weblate.
-This chapter explains how to use GitLocalize, find documentation to translate, translate documentation, and maintain translations.
+PKP uses a different tool for translating documentation called Crowdin, which is compatible with markdown - and so better suited for translating documentation than Weblate.
+This chapter explains how to use Crowdin, find documentation to translate, proofread documentation, and maintain translations.

-You can translate documentation directly in GitHub without using GitLocalize and the section “Translate without GitLocalize” explains how to do that, but we still recommend reading this chapter to understand how documentation translation works as a whole.
+You can translate documentation directly in GitHub without using Crowdin and the section “Translate without Crowdin” explains how to do that, but we still recommend reading this chapter to understand how documentation translation works as a whole.

 Documentation is coordinated, created, and maintained by the Documentation Interest Group, as well as other PKP staff and community members.
 We are always improving documentation - from creating new guides to updating documentation as the software and its features change.

 Most of our documentation is created in English and then translated into other languages, but original documentation in other languages is welcome.
 If you would like to create and update documentation or are just interested in learning more about how documentation works, check out our Guidelines for Contributing to PKP Documentation or contact us at email@example.com.

 Documentation translation is integrated with PKP software translation, and the workflow is similar.
 Translation of PKP software and documentation is done by PKP software users around the world.
 Translators can translate one guide or many.